Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial way, thank you!

 - Hop aboard the Monorail and get your bites in Downtown Disney instead of inside the Park.
 There are a variety of tastes available to satisfy everyone in your group.
 Full-service restaurants include Tortilla Jo’s, Catal Restaurant, La Brea Bakery Cafe, Naples Ristorante e Pizzeria, Rainforest Cafe, ESPN Zone and Ralph Brennan’s Jazz Kitchen.

 - Just want something fast?
 Earl of Sandwich offers excellent sandwiches (naturally).

 - Several of the full-service restaurants also have windows for quick serve meals.
 Grab a slice of pizza or a salad at Napolini.
 Jazz Kitchen Express offers popcorn shrimp, jambalaya and other New Orleans-style favorites.
 Yummy Mexican food from Taqueria at Tortilla Jo’s is served quickly alongside aquas frescas & beer.
 La Brea Bakery Express is a great place to fill up for brunch.

 - The Disneyland Resort pool areas offer food, though some locations may be seasonal.
 I’ve yet to see The Sand Bar at Paradise Pier open, despite having visited on a weekend in late spring so check with the front desk first.

-- White Water Snacks at Disney’s Grand Californian offers hearty dishes like breakfast burritos, chicken nachos and veggie burgers for breakfast, lunch and dinner.
+- The Craftsman Bar & Grill at Disney’s Grand Californian offers hearty dishes like breakfast burritos, chicken nachos and veggie burgers for breakfast, lunch and dinner.
 We’ve enjoyed Tangaroa Terrace on our visits to the Disneyland Hotel pool (also open for three meals), including shrimp tacos and flatbread.
 You don’t have to be a Resort guest to enjoy the hotel restaurants!

 Leave The Resort